agroscope-ch/sour-rot/README.md

 # Sour Rot

-Fungal communities were studied in 4 different environments:
+Fungal communities were studied in 3 different environments:

 - Drosophila, vectors of the disease;
 - The skin of healthy grape berries;
-- The inside of healthy grape berries
 - berries affected by the disease (i.e., with indistinguishable exteriors and interiors).

 The aim is to see if there are any differences in terms of fungal community.
-We have discarded the data of the inside of healthy berries as there was just a very few fungi inside.

 For each observation (i.e. a healthy or infected berry or a _Drosophila_) $`\mathbf{x}_i,\quad i = 1,\dots,n`$, we observe a certain number of different fungi.
 In concrete terms, let $`p`$ be the number of different fungi observed in all samples, and let $`x_{ik}`$ be the number of occurrences of fungus $`k, \quad k = 1,\dots,p`$ in sample $`i`$.
 The design matrix $`\mathbf{X}`$ with generic entries $`x_{ik}`$ is the data set provided in the file [data_sour_rot](Data/data_sour_rot.xlsx)